 The Canton Table Restaurant in Shanghai may have recently opened in December 2016 but it has had a long history as a Bund Shanghai restaurant serving up fine Cantonese cuisine.
-The predecessor to the Canton Table, at the same location on the Three on the Bund building, was the Whampoa Club Shanghai.
-The name got changed as well as the interiors but luckily is just as good.
-The recent renovation of its interior has changed the glamour factor of one of the best restaurants on the Bund Shanghai with a skilful mixture of Art Deco elements paying homage to the Bund’s historical heyday together with contemporary warehouse styling.
+The predecessor to the Canton Table Shanghai, at the same location on the Three on the Bund building, was the Whampoa Club Shanghai.
+The name got changed as well as the interiors but luckily this Shanghai restaurant is just as good.
+The recent renovation of Canton Table’s interior has changed the glamour factor of one of the best Cantonese restaurants on the Bund Shanghai with a skilful mixture of Art Deco elements paying homage to the Bund’s historical heyday together with contemporary warehouse styling.
 Throw in some amazing views of Shanghai and you’ve got the full package!

 The large paintings on the walls evoke the busy street scene during Shanghai’s glamorous heyday in the early 20th century.
-Interspersed in between the oversized images of people are flowers.
+At Canton Table Shanghai, interspersed in between the oversized images of people are flowers.

 The panelled wood ceiling adds warmth to the space which is otherwise dominated by grey concrete tiles and pillars.
-Tinkly music seems to be standard in Chinese restaurants and Canton Table was no different.
+Tinkly music seems to be standard in Chinese restaurants and Canton Table Shanghai was no different.
 As my daughter noted, the tinkly music though seemed to be more of an electronic version in deference to the trendy atmosphere.

 The furniture is simple and modern letting the interior artwork and the exterior views take center stage.

-I remember these lights from Sosharu, the Jason Atherton Izakaya-style restaurant, in trendy Clerkenwell in London.
+I remember these lights from Sosharu, the now-closed Jason Atherton Izakaya-style restaurant, in trendy Clerkenwell in London.

 The Food and Drink